adaapp/testing-dec2021-team3/README.md

 ```sh
 PORT=4571 serve -s build & npm run test:e2e
 ```
+'PORT=4571' is used to set the port where the production server will be listening for incoming connections.
+We decided to use a very specific number so that it doesn't interfere with any of your servers <3 (especially if you are testing multiple apps for some scholar reason?)

 We are big on testing, so we're using Puppeteer to automate our end to end testing!
 Puppeteer requires a running production server to test our awesome app.
-If the commands above do not work for you, please feel free to raise an issue :)
+If the commands above do not work for you, please feel free to raise an issue :).

 ### 5. To customise your React configs in-depth and detach from react-scripts: